SowjanyaLinga/DL_Project/README.md

 1. **Open in Colab:** Click on the provided IPYNB file link, and it will open directly in Google Colab.

 2. **Runtime Configuration:** Ensure that you have a working internet connection and select a Python runtime that supports GPU acceleration for optimal performance.

-3. **Download the Data:** Download the english and arabic data from the data folder and upload it to your colab envinirment.

-4. **Run All Cells:** Execute the notebook cells sequentially by selecting "Runtime" -> "Run all" from the menu.
+3. **Run All Cells:** Execute the notebook cells sequentially by selecting "Runtime" -> "Run all" from the menu.
 This will install and configure the necessary dependencies.

 ## Usage instructions